 Previously attending Royal College of Music and winning Open Mic UK, singer-songwriter Denis Coleman is now part of The Power of Muzik as a brand ambassador supporting mental health and has recorded original music including his newly-released single, Imperfect.
 Recently supporting The Vamps on their Four Corners tour, Denis is heading out on his own headline shows next month after touring Europe with New Hope Club starting next week.
 Catching up with Denis, we talk about touring with The Vamps, his single releases and his upcoming headline shows.

-How long did it take to write and release Imperfect and what feedback have you had from your listeners?
+How long did it take to write and release your new single Imperfect and what feedback have you had from your listeners?

 I wrote Imperfect in about three hours and then the subsequent recording, producing, refining and general polishing took place over the next two/three months.
 So far, I’ve had absolutely incredible feedback from fans, so many saying it’s helped them through tough times and just that they generally vibe with the song, which is so amazing to hear and I really appreciate all their support!

-How was it releasing your debut single YOU last year?
+What was it like releasing your debut single YOU last year?

 It was a really exciting time!
 It was the first proper piece of work I shared with the world and really had no idea how it would turn out so it was a little stressful but overall really exciting!
 I remember staying up until early morning making sure all the pieces were where they needed to be and that everything was ready to go in the week leading up to release!

-What can audiences look forward to for your upcoming tour?
+What can audiences look forward to for your upcoming headline tour?

 My old tracks, some exclusive previews of new ones, a new cover, and possibly me playing some other instruments as well!